blackreign/Dominion-Simulator/README.md

 <li>Spirit/Undead +2.5% pop bonus to 15%.
 Conversion changed to be similar to Dominion Classic.</li>
 <li>Lycanthrope Werewolf -25p, 4/4</li>
 <li>Explore cost increase of 10% removed for both platinum and draftees.
 300 acres now have 5 draftees explore cost again.</li>
+  <li>Added names to a lot of formulas involving constants for readability purposes.</li>
 </ul><br>
 <b>Bug Fixes</b><br>
 <ul><li>fixed a population bug with WG</li>